MinonkTalkNews and History for Minonk, IL

 Douglas Fir: The Douglas Fir is similar to the Concolor Fir except it has a deep green color and its needles are not as thick as the Concolor Fir.
 It also is a fairly rapid grower but is also suseptible to needlecast disease.

-White Pine: The White Pine has an attractive bluish green color with soft needles that are shorter than the Austrian Pine.
-It too thins out as it gets older and will tend to lose its lower branches after 40 years.
+White Pine: The White Pine has an attractive bluish green color with soft needles.
+It thins out as it gets older and will tend to lose its lower branches after 40 years.
 The branches of the White Pine can easily break off during a heavy ice storm.

 Arborvitae: The Arbovitae is a compact evergreen that grows to about 20 feet.
 The techny arborvitae is the best variety to plant and is a fast growing arborvitae tree.
 The techny arborvitae generally has denser foliage than many of the other species of arborvitae, and makes the best hedges.
 The Green Giant arborvitae is a larger and faster growing species that should be planted where there is more open space.